shivannirai/shivannirai/README.md

 ### :earth_africa: Check out some of my projects
 - [x] 🏫: **E-learning Management System** An integrated e-learning system with Java Swing and MySQL for seamless administration, student enrollment, course access, and faculty management.[🔗](https://github.com/shivannirai/E-learning-Management-System)

 - [x] ⏰: **Routinizer app** An Android app for seamless task management, habit-building, and productivity enhancement using timers, to-dos, reminders, and Firebase integration. [🔗](https://github.com/shivannirai/RoutinizerApp)
+- [ ]  - [ ] 🔒 : **Trasform based techniques for Image Watermarking** - Developing a secure image watermarking system with imperceptible embedding and robust extraction capabilities, leveraging advanced encryption for applications like copyright protection and content authentication.